Our 2020 Annual Fall Conference Registration is OPEN!

 Participants should claim only the credit commensurate with the extent of their participation in the activity.
-Nurses - This educational offering is designed to meet MN Board of Nursing requirements for up to 12.2 contact hours (7.8 hours on Thursday, 4.4 hours on Friday).
-Physicians - This educational offering is designed to meet educational requirements for up to 10 CEUs.
+Nurses - This educational offering is designed to meet MN Board of Nursing requirements for up to [TBD] contact hours.
+Physicians - This educational offering is designed to meet educational requirements for up to [TBD] CEUs.

 Evaluations and continuing education certificates will be completed online via the MPO website.
-Continuing education certificates will not be distributed at the conference.
+Attendance certificates will not be distributed at the conference.